Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ```

 ## AppGW Trusted Root Certificate
-Users can now [configure their own root certificate to Application Gateway](https://docs.microsoft.com/en-us/cli/azure/network/application-gateway/root-cert?view=azure-cli-latest) to be trusted via AGIC.
+Users now can [configure their own root certificates to Application Gateway](https://docs.microsoft.com/en-us/cli/azure/network/application-gateway/root-cert?view=azure-cli-latest) to be trusted via AGIC.
-The annotaton `appgw-trusted-root-certificate` shall be used together with annotation `backend-protocol` to indicate end-to-end ssl encryption, mulitple root certificates, seperated by comma, if specified, e.g. "name-of-my-root-cert1,name-of-my-root-certificate2"
+The annotaton `appgw-trusted-root-certificate` shall be used together with annotation `backend-protocol` to indicate end-to-end ssl encryption, mulitple root certificates, seperated by comma, if specified, e.g. "name-of-my-root-cert1,name-of-my-root-certificate2".

 ### Use Azure CLI to install your root certificate to Application Gateway
 * Create your public root certificate for testing